uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

 by solving a system of linear equations [Friedman17]_ or by applying an iterative optimization solver directly to the empirical risk function [Zhang04]_.

-From computational perspective, algorithm implementation may relay on different *floating-point types*, such as ``float``, ``double`` or ``bfloat16``.
+From computational perspective, algorithm implementation may rely on different *floating-point types*, such as ``float``, ``double`` or ``bfloat16``.
 Having a capability to specify what type is needed is important for the end user as their precision requirements vary depending on a workload.